Zombie bank: Causes

 Banks become zombies due to bad loans which they have made.
-In slow economies, businesses that borrowed from banks become unable to pay the loans back.
+In slow economies, businesses that borrowed from banks become unable to repay the loans.
 Capital infusions to a bank, received primarily from the government but also from central bank loans, turn it into a zombie bank.

 These infusions are generally referred to as regulatory forbearance.
 They enable the banks to postpone the recognition of their losses.
 The government gives zombie banks cash-flow leeway in the hope that they will be able to make profits over time, thus being able to cover their losses and revitalize.
-Rather than pressing businesses for repayment, however, zombie banks often use the money received from the government to extend the terms of their loans to businesses, which in turn causes the existence of zombie companies.
+Rather than pressing businesses for repayment, zombie banks often use the money received from the government to extend the terms of their loans to businesses, which in turn causes the existence of zombie companies.

+Zombie banks are often created by financial panics, during which loans go bad and the value of assets shrinks.

 Effects

-The rescuing of failing financial institutions, or zombie banks, also creates moral hazard: investors take risks without considering the negative consequences, since they believe the government will help them out in case investments fail.
+The rescuing of failing financial institutions, or zombie banks, also creates moral hazard: investors take risks without considering the negative consequences since they believe the government will help them out in case investments fail.
 Investors do not have incentive to be concerned about the risk-reward ratio, essential for healthy economy.
 Other effects of zombie banking include unpredictability of future earnings due to their non-performing assets on their balance sheet.
 Since zombie banks employ higher interest rates to attract investors, healthy banks suffer from competition and lose customers.
 Zombie banks can be reluctant to lend money to the private sector.